A fairly unobtrusive building in Vienna’s centre once led to

 Whatever the truth, the design certainly caused much consternation, leading to delays in the construction process.

-Today, the Loos house stands as a classic example of Viennese Modernism: the period of tumultuous creative change at the turn of the 19th and 20th centuries.
+Today, however, the Loos house stands as a classic example of Viennese Modernism: the period of tumultuous creative change at the turn of the 19th and 20th centuries.

 How to get to the Loos House